Do Bed Bugs Spread Disease?

 So Why Do Bed Bugs Feel Like a Health Nightmare?

-Even though they don’t spread disease, bed bugs still earn their terrible reputation:
+Even though they don’t spread disease, bed bugs still earn their terrible reputation.
+Here are a few reasons why they can feel like a health nightmare:

 Itchy, inflamed bites that can last days (or weeks if you’re unlucky)